New Zealand

 Ever found yourself searching through pockets or pack for a tube of lip creme?

-A few thoughtful manufacturers have included a colourful neck cord attached to their lipcreme easy access.
+A few thoughtful manufacturers have included a colourful neck cord attached to their lip-creme easy access.
 If your favourite lip creme lacks a cord it’s easily remedied with a one meter length of soft cord knotted and taped to the base of the tube.
-Place the creme close to your body to aviod cord tangles and to keep the creme soft and easy to apply.
+Place the creme close to your body to avoid cord tangles and to keep the creme soft and easy to apply.
 Useful for tight belay ledges and -on the move-ski touring, kayaking situations.

 The concept can be extended to attaching a lighter, mini swiss army knife or torch for those who suffer frequent bouts of forgetfulness.
 "Now, where is that string?"